technomancy-dev/00/README.md

+> 🚨 This is EXTREMELY alpha 🚨\
+> The docs are incomplete, the code needs much better error handling, and changes need to be made to limit sign ups.
+If you want to use this before these issues are solved take caution.

 # Double Zero is an email monitoring micro-service for the people!

 Amazon SES is a cost effective way to send a lot of emails, but it has a horrible user experience for most applications.